Don Williams: Solo career

 Williams had some minor roles in Burt Reynolds movies.
 In 1975, he appeared as a member of the Dixie Dancekings band in the movie W.W. and the Dixie Dancekings, alongside Reynolds.
-Williams also appeared as himself in the Universal Pictures movie Smokey and the Bandit II, in which he also played a number of songs.
+Williams also appeared as himself in the Universal Pictures movie Smokey and the Bandit II, also in which he played a number of songs.

-Early in 2006, Williams announced his "Farewell Tour of the World" and played numerous dates both in the U.S. and abroad, wrapping the tour up with a sold-out Final Farewell Concert in Memphis, Tennessee, at the Cannon Center for Performing Arts on November 21, 2006.
+Early in 2006, Williams announced his "Farewell Tour of the World" and played numerous dates both in the U.S. and abroad.
+The tour wrapped up with a sold-out Final Farewell Concert in Memphis, Tennessee, at the Cannon Center for Performing Arts on November 21, 2006.
 In 2010, Williams came out of retirement and was once again touring.

 In March 2012, Williams announced the release of a new record, And So It Goes (UK release April 30, 2012; U.S./Worldwide release June 19, 2012), his first new record since 2004.
 The record was his first with the independent American label Sugar Hill Records.
 The record includes guest appearances by Alison Krauss, Keith Urban, and Vince Gill.
 To accompany the release, he embarked on a UK tour.
 A much-loved country artist among British fans, he had his final UK tour in 2014.

 In March 2016, Williams announced he was retiring from touring and cancelled all his scheduled shows.
 "It's time to hang my hat up and enjoy some quiet time at home.
 I'm so thankful for my fans, my friends, and my family for their everlasting love and support," he said in a statement.

 Personal life and death

 Williams married Joy Janene Bucher in April 1960.
 They had two children.

+Williams was active in attendance, when not touring, and once served as an elder, in a local church of Christ in Ashland City, Tennessee.

 On September 8, 2017, Williams died in Mobile, Alabama, of emphysema.